andrew/ultimate-awesome/README.md

 - [awesome-reading-list](https://github.com/alwayrun/awesome-reading-list) - 程序员必读书单.
 - [awesome-drones-zh](https://github.com/apachecn/awesome-drones-zh) - 无人机资源汇总.
 - [typescript-tips](https://github.com/jellydn/typescript-tips) - A curated list of awesome 🔥 TypeScript Tips 🔥.
+- [awesome-azure](https://github.com/kristofferandreasen/awesome-azure) - A Curated List of Azure Resources.
+The list provides you with enough resources to get a full overview of the services in Azure and get started with cloud computing.
 - [awesome-image-alignment-and-stitching](https://github.com/tzxiang/awesome-image-alignment-and-stitching) - A curated list of awesome resources for image alignment and stitching .
 - [awesome-testing-courses](https://github.com/upgundecha/awesome-testing-courses) - A curated list of awesome online courses and tutorials on software testing, test automation and more.
 - [Awesome-Muslims](https://github.com/choubari/Awesome-Muslims) - A currated list of Awesome Open Source Resources to encourage and help muslim developers produce more islamic apps.
 - [awesome-chess](https://github.com/hkirat/awesome-chess) - Chess!.
-- [awesome-azure](https://github.com/kristofferandreasen/awesome-azure) - A Curated List of Azure Resources.
-The list provides you with enough resources to get a full overview of the services in Azure and get started with cloud computing.
 - [machine-learning-resources](https://github.com/datascienceid/machine-learning-resources) - A curated list of awesome machine learning frameworks, libraries, courses, books and many more.
 - [awesome-remote-companies](https://github.com/fireball787b/awesome-remote-companies) - Awesome remote companies with values and work-life balance culture.
 - [awesome-learning-haskell](https://github.com/tweag/awesome-learning-haskell) - A collection of resources which were useful to Tweagers for learning Haskell and its various aspects.
 - [Awesome-Korean-Speech-Recognition](https://github.com/rtzr/Awesome-Korean-Speech-Recognition) - 한국어 음성인식 STT API 리스트. 각 성능 벤치마크.
+- [awesome-legged-locomotion-learning](https://github.com/gaiyi7788/awesome-legged-locomotion-learning) - A curated list of resources relevant to legged locomotion learning of robotics.
 - [awesome-ehr-deeplearning](https://github.com/hurcy/awesome-ehr-deeplearning) - Curated list of awesome papers for electronic health records(EHR) mining, machine learning, and deep learning.
 - [awesome-unit-testing-swift](https://github.com/oleh-zayats/awesome-unit-testing-swift) - A curated collection of awesome blog articles, books, talks, podcasts, tools/frameworks and examples. .
 - [awesome-financial-nlp](https://github.com/icoxfog417/awesome-financial-nlp) - Researches for Natural Language Processing for Financial Domain.